 In some of the restaurants you can clearly see how the food are made, and if you like, just sit down and enjoy your meal.
 In the taverns there can be taste some of the tradional foods of Karpathos island, it’s always worth to ask for a freshly baked or cooked daily menu.

 Don’t forget to explore the narrow alleys of the village as much as you can, because there can be find several amazing lookout points, beautiful houses and picturesque views to the sea!
 In front of the houses bougainvilleas, oleanders and geraniums grow and make more friendlier the village.

-The contrasts of the deep blue sea and the Olymbos village are simply breathtaking, especial when we looking around from the top of the village.
+The contrasts of the deep blue sea, the mountains and the buildings are simply breathtaking, especial when we looking around from the top of the village.
 Due to its location the sunsets in Olymbos are also unforgettable, when the sun touches the sea and slowly falls below the horizon.
 Some of the best accommodations of the village are situated here, such as Aphrodite Hotel or Anemos Guest House.